peacetheboy/Agile-Scrun/README.md

 project 1 will be created on this repository named CMPG-323-Overview - <36564567> ✅

-# Project Repositories to be created 🫡
+# Project Repositories to be created for each project 🫡
 - CMPG-323-Overview Project 1 - <36564567>
 - CMPG 323 Project 2 - <36564567>
 - CMPG 323 Project 3 - <36564567>